A well-organized Statement of Work (SOW) is your first opportunity to show your agency’s value as a partner.

-Include what’s actually going to be done, or what could be done if required.
-This is where you’ll use words like strategy, project, plan, and so on.
-Your benefit to the client should be made most evident.
+The Scope of Work outlines what’s actually going to be done or what could be done if required.
+This is where you’ll use words like strategy, project, plan, etc. Your benefit to the client should be made most evident.

-While it’s important that you lay out your own goals and schedule, it’s also important to establish a two-way flow of deliverables.
+While it’s important to lay out your goals and schedule, it’s also important to establish a two-way flow of deliverables.
 These are the guidelines attached to the Scope of Work.

-Lay out what will be accomplished, and when.
-Include deadlines, milestones, and other relevant information.
-Think of it as the verbal, more friendly version of the Terms and Conditions (see below).
-After all, a large factor in meeting your own deliverables is having a cooperative partner on the other end.
+Consider this the verbal, more friendly version of the Terms and Conditions (see below).
+After all, a big factor in meeting your deliverables is having a cooperative partner.

 3. Timeline and Resources

 You should also include a detailed project timeline and any related resources, including the project’s duration, required tools and resources from both parties, and where the project will occur.

 It is always smart to be upfront when discussing money, so create a billing plan with clear payment terms, including payment due dates, payment methods, and any additional terms that could apply.

 Typical payment terms include “by deliverable” or “by schedule.”
 For the former, the customer pays when you reach certain milestones.
 Paying “by schedule” means the customer sends you payment on a pre-defined date, like every month or bi-weekly.